 By the Nawab Sikandar Begum of Bhopal.
 Translated from the Original Urda.
-By Mrs. Willoughby Osborne.
+By MRS. WILLOUGHBY OSBORNE.
 Followed by a Sketch of the History of Bhopal.
-By Col. Willoughby-Osborne, C.B.
-With Photographs, and dedicated, by permission, to Her Majesty, Queen Victoria.
-Post Syo. £1.
-1s.
-This is a highly important book, not only for its literary merit, and the information it contains, but also from the fact of its being the first work written by an Indian lady, and that lady a Queen.
+By Col. WILLOUGHBY-OSBORNE, C.B.
+With Photographs, and dedicated, by permission, to HER MAJESTY, QUEEN VICTORIA.
+Post Svo. £1.
+18.

+This is a highly important book, not only for its literary merit, and the information it contains, but also from the fact of its being the first work written by an Indian lady, and that lady a Queen, and the